ddd-cqrs-es/zenmassage/README.md

 3. NodeJS (currently using version 5.3.0)

 # Next Steps
-1. Integration of IoC for server-side code (likely using Autofac)
+1. -Integration of IoC for server-side code (likely using Autofac)-
 2. Integration of unit testing of both server-side and client-side code (likely using xUnit and mocha)
 3. Fleshing out Angular logic and adding some nice bells and whistles
 4. Making the Bootstrap UI look a little nicer